joel74/POSH-LTM-Rest/README.md

    * The name of a user with rights to use the REST API
    * A secure string for the user name's password.
 In PowerShell, a secure string can be created in a number of ways.
 This is the simplest:
      $password = ConvertTo-SecureString -String "mypassword" -AsPlainText -Force

+There is a function called Test-Functionality that takes an F5Session object, a new pool name, a new virtual server, an IP address for the virtual server, and a computer as a pool member, and validates nearly all the functions in the module.

 As always, be smart about how you use and store your passwords.